quarto4novel/novel-pdf/README.md

 ## Novel specific features

+- [x] **novel specific font configuration**: multiple options are available in the `_metadata.yml` file to configure fonts used in your novel and they are all well documented directly in the file itself.
 - [x] **chapter shortcode** and **chapter div**: fictional works have a very specific structure that do not correspond to academic structure used by classical LaTeX document.
 In particular the hierarchical `\part`,